dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1085: Corporate penalties must be appropriate and just.
+### T1085: Penalties may include fines or criminal charges.

 |Support|
 |---|